pkovarynng/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I started to use more (all) images from the data set and augmented the data.

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.
+Please, find video.mp4 in this git repository that is also available in my udacity workspace for the project.

 #### 2. Final Model Architecture